 Outdoor Explorations for Spring Break Fun

-While the museum galleries remain closes, the vast gardens at this Pasadena location remain open for exploration.
+While most of the museum galleries remain closes, the vast gardens at this Pasadena location remain open for exploration.
 The themed botanical gardens are delightful and can take all day to walk.
 Bring a camera for the beautiful photo ops.
-Tickets must be secured online, in advance and are only released every two weeks, so plan ahead.
+Weekend and holiday tickets must be secured online, in advance and are only released every two weeks, so plan ahead.

 Theme Park Vacations for Spring Break in Southern California